Aeroshide/SeedIterator/readme.md

 # SeedIterator
 ![Screenshot_7229](https://github.com/user-attachments/assets/2a8a939b-1e19-4857-bdc9-cbfe96da8a55)

-A mod that iterates seeds to be generated from a seed list.
 Depends on Atum and SpeedrunAPI.
 Download with [ModCheck](https://github.com/tildejustin/modcheck/releases/tag/3.0.3)

 Compatible with SeedQueue, Best used with [arsgee](https://github.com/faluhub/AreEssGee)